vivrichards600/friendlytester.github.io/pages/node/roadmap.md

 ### Roadmap
 * Update to / or add in ECMAScript 2015 examples
+* Details on how to run Mocha inside VSCode

 As and when I think about things to add to this, I add them to my personal backlog.
 If there is something specific you'd like to see on my roadmap for Basic Node please leave a comment below.